Chicago Catastrophic Injury Lawyer

 Catastrophic Personal Injuries That Can Cause Paralysis

 Some injuries can change the life of a victim forever, and paralysis is one such condition.
+Catastrophic injuries are often sustained due to a motor vehicle crash, but they can also be sustained from serious falls, blunt force traumas, or sports related conduct.
 Those who suffer from a paralyzing injury often require extensive medical treatment, long term physical therapy, and other forms of ongoing care.
 In many cases, the victims have to use a wheel chair or some other type of assistive device for mobility and to carry out other activities of life.

 Traumatic Brain Injuries